p-toy-factory/fuego-hud/README.md

 # FuegoHud

-An overlay for monitoring FPS and Frametime, similar to MSI Afterburner or MangoHud.
+An overlay for monitoring FPS and Frametime on browser, similar to [MangoHud](https://github.com/flightlessmango/MangoHud) and MSI Afterburner (RivaTuner).

 ## Installation